asermax/lastfm_extension/README.md

 Besides the love and ban buttons, this plugins haves some extras, which you can activate from the plugin configuration dialog:
 * Playcount synchronization.
 (It can only retrieve the playcount from LastFM, not change it)
 * Loved track synchronization.
 (It will add 5 stars to the current track if it's currently marked as loved on your account)
 * Add an option to fingerprint your songs and match them against the Last.fm database!
 This handy feature requires [lastfp](http://pypi.python.org/pypi/pylastfp/0.1) to work.
 TODO: fill ALL the available info from Last.fm into the local database, for now it just fills title and artist.
-I would have to modify pylast to add a function to get a track by it's fpid (fingerprint id)

 Installation
 -----------